SecretX33/AutomaticWeaponRemoval/README.md

 You can download the lastest version by [clicking here](https://github.com/SecretX33/AutomaticWeaponRemoval/releases/latest/download/AutomaticWeaponRemoval.zip).

-If you want to download an earlier version of the addon, you can do it by checking the release page [here](https://github.com/SecretX33/AutomaticWeaponRemoval/releases).
+OR if you want to download an earlier version of the addon, you can do it by checking the release page [here](https://github.com/SecretX33/AutomaticWeaponRemoval/releases).

 ## Summary